Matt12333/TMDB_Project/README.md

 I was tasked to find:

 - Two key insights from the TMBD dataset
-- Two movies from the dataset that were particularly interesting
+- Two movies from the dataset that stand out in the TMDB dataset
 <br><br/>

 ---
 <h2>Project Overview</h2>

-My first solo project within Digital Futures, where I was tasked to find two key insights and two movies from the dataset that were particularly interesting.
-It was a challenging dataset that required a lot of cleaning and I was held to a two day deadline before presenting the project.
+My first independent project within Digital Futures, tasked with extracting two key insights and identifying two standout films from the TMDB dataset.
+The dataset required extensive cleaning due to inconsistencies and missing values.
+I operated under a tight two day deadline, applying data wrangling, exploratory analysis, and visualization techniques to uncover meaningful patterns and present actionable findings to stakeholders.

 The two key insights I uncovered in the data were:
 1) The importance of the clean data and how it effects this dataset